LuciCrack/quasarcup/roadmap.md

     Remove Fixture structure, only use Dates

+    DONE !!!

-C. [ ] Define what will be sent back to the frontend when trying to search or view a page
+C. [x] Define what will be sent back to the frontend when trying to search or view a page

     The new Tournament struct maybe will be enough for rendering all that is needed